jyourstone/jellyfin-smartplaylist-plugin/CONTRIBUTING.md

-# Contributing to Jellyfin SmartPlaylist Plugin
+# Contributing to Jellyfin SmartLists Plugin

-Thank you for your wanting to contribute to the Jellyfin Smart Playlist Plugin!
+Thank you for your wanting to contribute to the Jellyfin SmartLists Plugin!
 This document provides guidelines for contributing to this project.

 ## How to Contribute